 This should include all cell phone numbers of immediate family, along with landline numbers for friends or relatives who live further away.

 It’s also a good idea to exchange email addresses.
 Make sure you use web based emails such as gmail that can be accessed from anywhere.
 For example, during the hours after 9/11 it was almost impossible to make a phone call.
-With phone lines overloaded, email was a better way to communicate.
 Text messaging is another possibility when calls don’t go through.
 Having several options to stay in touch with your family and close friends is best.
+Things are always changing..right now you can use relevant Twitter hashtags to communicate and Facebook neighborhood groups to stay updated.

 Food, Water, First Aid & Medications